snu-sf-class/sf202301/README.md

 ## Assignments

 - Download skeleton code and replace `FILL_IN_HERE` with your code in P**.v.
-- Each assignment have forbidden keyword in forbidden.txt.
-Try not to use those keywords.
+- **Each assignment have forbidden keyword in forbidden.txt.
+Try not to use those keywords.**
-- Assignment with dependencies is scored using default skeleton file as dependencies in server.
-So, using custom definitions in different files not allowed.
+- **Assignment with dependencies is scored using default skeleton file as dependencies in server.
+So, using custom definitions in different files not allowed.**
+- **Try to finish your proof in one proof environment.
+Write additional 'Lemma' is not recommended.
+Use 'assert' tactic instead.**
 - Visit http://147.46.245.142:8000 and log-in with your id (e.g. 2016-12345).
 Your initial password is equivalent to your id.
 - Change your password before submitting your assignments.
 - If you forget your password, email to ta(sf@sf.snu.ac.kr).